PecanPiePOS/ChartSwift-Kit/README.md

 -   **🕒 Real-time Ready**: Dynamically add and update data on the chart as it comes in real-time.
 -   **📜 Infinite Scroll**: Asynchronously load past or future data via the delegate pattern when the user scrolls to the end.
 -   **🧬 Generic by Design**: Use any custom type that conforms to `ChartableX` for the X-axis, not just `Date` or `Double`.
--   **📚 Thoroughly Documented**: All public APIs are fully documented in both English and Korean for ease of use.
+-   **📚 Thoroughly Documented**: All public APIs are fully documented in both English and Korean.
 -   **🔧 Easily Customizable**: Effortlessly configure the chart's appearance using the `ChartConfiguration` object.

 ### 📦 Installation

-ChartSwift-Kit is easily installed via the Swift Package Manager.
+ChartSwift-Kit is available via the Swift Package Manager.

 1. In Xcode, select **File** > **Add Packages...**.
-2. Enter the repository URL in the search bar:
+2. Enter the repository URL:
     ```
     [https://github.com/PecanPiePOS/ChartSwift-Kit.git](https://github.com/PecanPiePOS/ChartSwift-Kit.git)
     ```